AdobeXD/plugin-samples/faq.md

 * Generate text objects on the canvas as output
 * Copy text to the clipboard in lieu of exporting data to a text file

+### Can I use npm packages or Node APIs?

+Not currently.
+If you’re finding that to be an obstacle, please provide details in your feedback.

 ## Document-specific

 ### Can I modify the document outside the current edit context?